-1.9: The service has a 'green endoscopy' working group to reduce the environmental impact of the service and initiates at least one environmental initiative.
+1.9: The service has a 'green endoscopy' working group to reduce the environmental impact of the service and initiates at least one environmental initiative, such as reducing plastic waste.

 An example of this is an initiative to reduce waste in endoscopy.
 The service should reflect hospital objectives to improve environmental impacts.